wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 0.8 =
+* Made wind information a selectable feature
+* Added humidity as a selectable feature
 = 0.7 =
 * Added admin icon, donation and information boxes
 * Removed dependency on separate base class and some redundant code